ollipa/chainmock/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Desktop (please complete the following information):**

 - Python version:
+- Pytest version:
 - Chainmock version:

 **Additional context**
 Add any other context about the problem here.